-After one month using My Fitness Pal, I've lost 9 pounds!
+After one month of using My Fitness Pal, I've lost 9 pounds!
 I've been exercising about an hour a day but not using all the calories I "earned" from exercise, so that is where the extra weight loss has come from.
-Actually, I haven't lost any weight for about one week, so I know that my body is stabilizing at this weight for right now.
+Actually, I haven't lost any weight for about one week, so I know that my body is stabilizing at this weight right now.
 Having dieted before, I know that I often will lose the first few pounds pretty quickly but then have to fight the rest of the weight off pound by pound.
 That's OK because I keep on reminding myself that I'm not "dieting" but changing my lifestyle of eating so that I will be at my chosen weight for the rest of my life.
-I have about 35 pounds more to go.

 I'm not sure how many pounds my daughter has lost, but what I've definitely noticed is that she is making much better choices in her foods.
 She has also voluntarily branched out to try foods she wouldn't touch before.

 One interesting thing is that because I'm buying foods that are healthier and contain fewer calories, my younger daughter and son have also lost some weight without doing any particular diet.
 I'm realizing now how my own eating choices can help or hurt the family as a whole.
 So I'm encouraged to keep it up!
 I'll report again next month!